 How to Read This Page ESG scores range from 1 to 5 based on a 15-level color gradation.
-Red (5) is
+Red (5) is most relevant and green (1) is least relevant.

-The Environmental (E), Social (S) and Governance (G) tables break out the individual components of the scale.
+The Environmental (E), Social (S) and Governance (G) tables break out the The Environmental (E), Social (S) and Governance (G) tables break out the individual components of the scale.
 The right-hand box shows the aggregate E, S, or G score.
 General Issues are relevant across all markets with Sector-Specific Issues unique to a particular industry group.
-Scores are assigned to each sector-specific issue.
+Scores are assigned to each sector-specific issues.
 These scores signify the credit-relevance of the sector-specific issues to the issuing entity's overall credit rating.
 The Reference box highlights the factor(s) within which the corresponding ESG issues are captured in Fitch's credit analysis.